ryenugu/ryenugu.github.io/README.md

 ### About Ravindar Yenugu:

 I work as a Software Engineer in Investment Industry.
-I design database and develop applications.
+I design databases and develop applications.

+Proud Alumnus of Cleveland State University

+Cleveland Rocks!!